tanner-johnson2718/MEME_OS_3/Linking/README.md

 * 0xa1 to 0x0b8  ->  .shstrtab must be included
 * 0xb8 to 0x1b8  ->  section headers.
 4 Sections at 64 bytes

-From the above layout we get an over alls size of 0x1b8 bytes or 440 bytes which is just about the smallest valid hello world ELF that one coul craft.
-We could maybe trim the .shstrtab, the exit sys call, we could use the ELF32 standard to trim a few bytes.
+From the above layout we get an over alls size of 0x1b8 bytes or 440 bytes which is just about the smallest valid hello world ELF that one could craft.
+We could maybe trim the .shstrtab, the exit sys call, and we could use the ELF32 standard to trim a few bytes.
 However, this is minimal given certain reasonable constraints.

 We will go over interrupts and systemcalls in more detail later.
 However, the [resource](https://www.tutorialspoint.com/assembly_programming/assembly_system_calls.htm) has some good info on how the system call write was used above.